Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 This next example of unsafe is so incredibly unsafe the only time you're ever likely to use it is if you need insane speed and know _exactly_ what you're doing with the _exact_ hardware you're targeting.

-You might have heard of assembly, but crucially its not one language.
+You might have heard of assembly, but crucially, it's not one language.
 Assembly languages are languages that have a near 1:1 relationship with the actual instructions of the CPU you're building for.

 In the below example you can see a function that takes a number and multiplies it by 6 using assembly.
-There are two versions of the function, one that works using the "x86_64" (most Windows and Linux machines and very old macs) and another that works using "aarch64" (all modern Macs but also some newer Windows and Linux machines).
+There are two versions of the function, one that works using the "x86_64" (most Windows and Linux machines and older Macs) and another that works using "aarch64" (all modern Macs but also some newer Windows and Linux machines).
 As you can see, apart from `mov`, the other instructions look very different but do the same things.

 ```rust
 use std::arch::asm;